County of Marin Health and Human Services

 • Wash your hands regularly, especially before eating and after interacting with animals.

-• Avoid unprotected exposures to sick or dead animals including wild birds, poultry, and other domesticated birds.
-Handling sick or dead animals safely requires personal protective equipment and training.
+• Avoid unprotected exposures to sick or dead animals, including wild birds, poultry, and other domesticated birds.
+Handling sick or dead animals safely requires the use of personal protective equipment and proper training.

 • Do not drink or eat unpasteurized (raw) milk or raw cheese.
-Raw milk and cheese have not gone through a process called pasteurization that kills disease-causing germs.
+Raw milk and cheese have not undergone a process called pasteurization, which kills disease-causing germs.
 The milk of cows infected with H5N1 carries live virus.
-For more information about how raw milk can make you sick, visit the CDC’s Raw Milk web page.
+For more information about how raw milk can make you sick, visit the CDPH Raw Milk web page.

 Recommendations for Agricultural Workers and Animal Care Providers